 - House mouse – small with usually a brownish, grey colour body, possibly with white feet and a pointy nose, protruding black eyes and large almost hairless ears.

 Signs of rodent infestations

 Many householders first notice the presence of rodents by discovering urine stains or droppings, which are black and like putty.
 Rodents gnaw to obtain food or to gain entrance to buildings and to keep their teeth sharp and short.
 Look out for gnaw marks on beams, woodwork and even metal wires.
 You may hear rodent sounds during the night, or gnawing and scratching as they move around.

 How to get rid of rodents

-To talk about your termite or pest problem, give business owner Daniel McNaughton a call or email.
+For rat pest control services and to know more about us, give business owner Daniel McNaughton a call or email.